Shasta Association of REALTORS® Arbitration Process

 - the agreement to abide by the Code of Ethics, specifically, Article 17.

-While the agreement to arbitrate exists when an individual joins the Association, this agreement is repeated on the arbitration complaint and response forms.
+While the agreement to arbitrate exists when an individual joins an association, this agreement is repeated on the arbitration complaint and response forms.
 However, refusing to sign an arbitration complaint or response does not alter the existing arbitration agreement.
-If a member fails to sign either form, the obligation to arbitrate still exists.
+If a member fails to sign either form, the obligation to arbitrate still exists (emphasis added).